cds-snc/canadalogin-static-website/website/src/en/partners/roadmap/roadmap.md

 </gcds-details>

 ## Want to learn more?

-Contact us to learn more about GC Sign in and how it could meet your service's needs.
+<gcds-text>Contact us to learn more about GC Sign in and how it could meet your service's needs.</gcds-text>

 <gcds-button value="Contact us">
-  Contact us <gcds-icon name="chevron-right">
+  Contact us&nbsp;<gcds-icon name="chevron-right">
   </gcds-icon>
 </gcds-button>